inter-action/JS_Fullstack_Playground/knex/README.md

 # About
-for historic reason & demo purpose, this directory is left as it is, even though it's no longer need.
+for historic reason & demo purpose, this directory is left as it is, even though it"s no longer need.